George Sandys: Travel and travel writing

 The seventh edition of The Relation of a Journey begun an.
 Dom.
 1610, in four books combined the four books into a single volume, printed for John Williams junior at The Crown in Little Britain in London, 1673.
 This compilation volume included Sandys’ travels to all above mentioned locations, the first book containing a history of the state of the Turkish Empire, describing their laws, government, policy, military, justice system and commerce.
 The first book also included Sandys’ description of the Mohammedan religion (Islam), a description of Constantinople and the manner of living of its sultan, and a study of Greece and Greek religion and customs.
 The second book of The Relation of a Journey focused on Egypt and the surrounding area.
 Sandys gives an account of Egyptian antiquity and culture, as well as his voyage on the Nile river.
 The second book also includes descriptions of Armenia, Cairo, Rhodes, and a brief history of Alexandria, in decline during the time of Sandys’ visitation.
 His is the last mention of the tomb of Alexander the Great, although it is likely a mere repetition of the description given by Leo Africanus the earlier century.
 The third book of the series is a description of Palestine, the Holy Land and the Jewish and Christians living there at the time.
 In the fourth and final volume of the series present in the compilation Sandys Travels, Sandys discusses Italy and describes the islands near it: Cyprus, Crete, Malta, Sicily and the Aeolian Islands.
 The final volume also includes Sandys’ account of cities and other places of note he visited, amongst which Venice, where his journey began, and Rome.
 The compilation of these four works, Sandys Travels, includes fifty maps and images.

 Theology

 Sandys adopted English Arminian theological views that were reflected in his writings.
 He included anti-calvinist commentaries in his Paraphrase upon the Psalms" (1636).
 He later translated Christus Patiens (1639) a theological and political drama of Arminian theologian Hugo Grotius.

 Family

-His brother Edwin Sandys (same name as his father) was a politician and an influential member of the London Virginia Company.
+His brother Edwin Sandys (same name as his father) was a politician and an influential member of the Virginia Company of London.
 George Sandys was an uncle of Richard Lovelace (1618–1657), an English poet in the seventeenth century.